GURPS Alternate Earths: Publication history

 GURPS Alternate Earths was published by Steve Jackson Games in 1996, and written by Kenneth Hite, Craig Neumeier and Michael S. Schiffer.

 A sequel was published as GURPS Alternate Earths II in 1999.

 Reception

+Jim Swallow reviewed GURPS Alternate Earths for Arcane magazine, rating it a 7 out of 10 overall, and stated that "Each chapter gives us a fresh Earth presented in a common format.
+Sections include a political world map, a history, a list of important locales, details of technology and society, ideas on character types and adventure seeds.
+While the material inside Alternate Earths could be created by any ref with time to study, that luxury isn't often available, and this book makes a fine resource."

 Rick Swan reviewed GURPS Alternate Earths for Dragon magazine #236 (December 1996).
 He called the book an "off-the-wall, one-of-a-kind" game supplement which turned out to be one of "the best in many a moon".
 He stated that "Alternate Earths presents six parallel worlds with haywire history, such as the Confederate States of America (where the Omaha Black Sox play the Mexico City Aztecs in the World Series) and Reich-5 (where you-know-who won World War II)."
 Swan also noted that the book is "adaptable", saying that the material "translates to other game systems with a minimum of tweaking", and also that the book is funny: "Alternate Earths features rock star Jerry Lee Swaggart and time traveling Nazis".